Cameronjpr/starboard/README.md

 # how to play - strategy
 Your Cargo and Gold are displayed at the top of the screen.

 Approaching an island will dock your ship at that island.
-From there, you can purchase the resource produced by that island (if you ahve the money!).
+From there, you can purchase the resource produced by that island (if you have the money!).
 The amount you pay is dependent on the island's current Selling Price.
 This changes each game and each time you die.

 With cargo on board, make your way to an island that wants what you're carrying.
 Islands that want your cargo are marked with a target.
 Dock your ship at one of these islands and you will have the option to sell your cargo to them for a profit.
 The amount received depends on the island's current Buying Price (which works the same as the selling price).